TamPhilip/Speakit/README.md

 pod install
 ```

-### Speakit was developped in 36 hours for the HackWestern 5 Hackathon.
+### Speakit was developped for the HackWestern 5 Hackathon.
 https://devpost.com/software/spellit